 The truth is, winter dredges up feelings of loneliness and isolation for many people.
-Some of us are grieving loved ones, or moments with loved ones that have changed over the years.
+Some of us are grieving loved ones, or moments with loved ones that have changed this year.
 We may be feeling guilty about our role in time honored grudges and rifts.

-Further, holiday travel is a ring of hell all its own.
-Returning to our hometown means returning to our hometown haunts… reminders of our younger (wilder?) years… and the buddies we shared them with.
-Our routine is disrupted, making it difficult to keep to our 12-step meeting schedule.
+Further, if you are able to travel, holiday travel is a ring of hell all its own.
+Returning to our hometown means returning to our hometown haunts… reminders of our younger (wilder?) years and the buddies we shared them with.
+Our routine is disrupted, making it difficult to keep to our 12-step meeting schedules.
 And we may stray from normal food and sleep habits, making us vulnerable to our impulses.
-Or, we may be faced with dead time.
+Or, if we are alone this holiday season, we may be faced with dead time.
 And boredom is a sly and powerful trigger to drink.
-(Use a 12-Step Meeting Finder when the going gets tough and the triggers are coming…)
+Use a 12-Step Meeting Finder or other telehealth option when the going gets tough and the triggers are coming.

-First of all, quit beating yourself up if this month hasn’t been all twinkle lights and gingerbread.
+First of all, quit beating yourself up if this month (year) hasn’t been all twinkle lights and gingerbread.
 You survived, and you’re doing great.
 The holidays come but once a year.
 Second, quit pushing yourself.
 It’s unrealistic to expect to soldier through every trying moment.
 Instead, ask for extra support.
 Plan ahead.
-Do what you’re able (and leave the rest).
+Do what you’re able and leave the rest.

 On a similar note, how do we tell family members about a newly established recovery?
 How do I share my challenges and triumphs?
 This conversation should be on your terms.
 It is your story, after all.
 But it may be helpful to get input from a sponsor or counselor.
 Again, plan ahead and define your boundaries.
 The goal should be to keep yourself accountable, safe, and strong.